-Essential Guide to Social Insurance When Hiring in China!
+Social Insurance Essentials for Hiring in China

 Social Insurance

-How to calculate Social Insurance
+How to Calculate Social Insurance

-So, now you know what ‘Social insurance’ is, but how do you calculate what you need to pay?
-The payable amount all depends on the salaries and the location.
-Almost every city has their own policy on social insurance, complicating matters.
-Therefore, the employer contributions for your team member in Guangzhou will differ from Tianjin, even with the same salary*.
+However, almost every city has its own policy on social insurance, complicating matters.
+Therefore, the employer contributions for your team member in Guangzhou will differ from those in Tianjin, even with the same salary.

-Pension (Endowment Insurance)224014%
+Pension (Endowment Insurance)14%16%

-Medical insurance + Maternity Insurance10966.85%
+Medical Insurance + Maternity Insurance6.85%10.5%

-Unemployment Insurance76.800.48%
+Unemployment Insurance0.48%0.50%

-Work Injury Insurance51.200.32%
+Work Injury Insurance0.32%0.20%

-Housing Fund192012%
+Housing Fund5%5%

 Calculated January 2023

-How do you pay Social Insurance?
+How Do You Pay Social Insurance?

-Key things to note
+Key Points to Note

 • The state can alter the housing fund rate.

-• Paying Social Insurance is mandatory by law.
+• Paying social insurance is mandatory by law.

 Benjamin King